An explicit KO-degree map and applications: Suslin matrices and the degree map

 To establish the general case, we proceed by induction.
 To this end, consider the vanishing locus $Z$ of the global section $x_n$ in $Q_{2n-1}$.
-It is straightforward to check that $Z \cong Q_{2n-3}\times\A^1$ Consider the following diagram:
+It is straightforward to check that $Z \cong Q_{2n-3}\times\A^1$.
+Consider the following diagram:

-By homotopy invariance, $p_{2n-3}$ induces an isomorphism $p_{2n-3}^*$ on reduced Grothendieck-Witt groups.
+By homotopy invariance, $p_{2n-3}$ induces an isomorphism $p_{2n-3}^*$ on reduced Grothendieck--Witt groups.
 Regarding the push-forward map $(j_{2n-3})_*$ (described in Section \ref{subsec:Gysin} and choosing the trivialization of the conormal sheaf using the Koszul complex associated to $x_n$), one can establish the following lemma; see \cite[Lemma 2.7]{Fasel11c} for a proof.

 \begin{lem} For $n\geq 2$, the map

 is an isomorphism of $W(k)$-modules. \end{lem}